 Starting or Stopping Energy Service When Moving in Texas

 Moving in to a new home or out of an old one in Texas?
-We detail how to handle your energy service below.
+Find out how to handle your energy service below.

 Today, If you want to start service in a new home in Texas, you must first choose a Retail Electric Provider (REP) and a plan for your electricity.
 Your local utility company is still in charge of delivering your electricity, but your REP takes care of all charges related to supply.